 1. Protecting Your Data Without Extra Overhead

 Scientific research is a competitive field and security is a real concern.
-Lab records aren't just scientific documents - they often contain unpublished findings, proprietary methods, patient data, or work tied directly to intellectual property.
+Lab records aren't just scientific documents - they often contain unpublished findings, proprietary methods, sensitive data, or work tied directly to intellectual property.
 Paper notebooks and informal file sharing make access control difficult, and proving that control exists later is even harder.
 Role-based permissions, encrypted storage, and audit trails change that.
 You can share records with collaborators without losing oversight, and every change - who made it, what it was, when it happened - gets captured automatically rather than relying on anyone to remember or manually log it.

 For labs working under regulatory or institutional oversight, that automatic traceability matters a lot.
 The documentation standard gets built into how the system works, rather than depending on individual scientists to enforce rules that paper notebooks were never designed to support.